31-35 AABCB

 Bob Gebbia heads the American Foundation for Suicide Prevention.
 He says being depressed is very different from being sad or having a bad day.
 He says that about 20 million people are found to have clinical depression in the United States every year.
 39 He notes that some people are more likely than others to get depressed.
 “Let’s say you lose your job, divorce, or, you know, a loss of someone.”

 After Robin Williams’ death, the American Foundation for the Prevention of Suicide released a statement.
-The foundation said Mr. Williams: “brought laughter into every life he touched; Robin also suffered from depression 40 Every 13 minutes someone dies from suicide, and it is among the top ten causes of death in the U.S.” The group said more needs to be done to prevent suicides.
+The foundation said Mr. Williams: “brought laughter into every life he touched; Robin also suffered from depression.
+40 Every 13 minutes someone dies from suicide, and it is among the top ten causes of death in the U.S.” The group said more needs to be done to prevent suicides.
 It called for greater attention to mental health issues, warning signs, and effective forms of intervention and treatment.

 Steve Iselin was lucky.
 His wife recognized the signs of depression.
 She helped him get the expert care he needed.
 But he says that was not true of his brother’s son.
 Mr. Iselin says his nephew became depressed a few years later and killed himself.
 A year after his nephew’s death, Mr. Iselin visited his brother in San Francisco and heard about the “Out of the Darkness Walks.”
 The American Foundation for Suicide Prevention organized the event.
 Both men took part.
 41 Since then, Steve Iselin has volunteered with the American Foundation for Suicide Prevention, taking part in many community walks.